BlueBolt Brings Outlander’s Final Season to Life with 160 VFX Shots

 SPOTLIGHT ON… UK SCREEN ALLIANCE MEMBERS AT CANNES 2026

-This month, discover everything you need to know about UK Screen Alliance’s presence at Cannes Film Festival
+Discover everything you need to know about UK Screen Alliance’s presence at Cannes Film Festival 2026

 The Post & VFX Playbook: Using the UK incentives to maximise creativity